 Please keep a record of all expenses caused by the domestic violence crime.

-Possession of a firearm and/or ammunition while subject to a protection order, and interstate violation of a protection order are federal crimes if the protection order "qualifies" under Sections 2262 and 922(g)(8).
-Generally, a protection order will qualify under federal law if reasonable notice and an opportunity to be heard was given to the person against whom the court's order was entered and if the order forbids future threats of violence.
-The United States Attorney's Office can evaluate your order to see if it qualifies.
-Therefore, you should keep copies of all orders.
+Possession of a firearm and/or ammunition while subject to a Protection Order, and interstate violation of a Protection Order are federal crimes if the Protection Order "qualifies" under Sections 2262 and 922(g)(8).
+Generally, a Protection Order will qualify under federal law if reasonable notice and an opportunity to be heard was given to the person against whom the Court's Order was entered and if the Order forbids future threats of violence.
+The United States Attorney's Office may evaluate your Order to see if it qualifies.
+Therefore you should keep copies of all Orders.

 Generally, the federal laws recognize an intimate partner as a spouse, a former spouse, a person who shares a child in common with the victim, or a person who cohabits or has cohabited with the victim.

 CAN MY CONCERNS BE HEARD IN FEDERAL COURT?